bh90210/soul/README.md

 ## Tests

 The library is covered via unit and integration tests.
 Running the `-short` test suite will result in running the unit tests.
-The integration tests need [Soulfind](https://github.com/soulfind-dev/soulfind) instance (check the `/testdata/Dockerfile.soulfind` for more) running.
+The integration tests need [Soulfind](https://github.com/soulfind-dev/soulfind) (check the `/testdata/Dockerfile.soulfind` for more) running.
 For convenience you can just `docker run --rm -it -p 2242:2242 ghcr.io/bh90210/soul:latest` and it will spin a Soulfind enabled container.

 Units cover all connection types' serialization/deserialization and internal packages.